-With holiday season comes many distractions for your employees.
+With the holiday season comes many distractions for your employees.
 This is the time even for the best employees to become DISTRACTED.
-Between decoration, shopping and many more distracting elements of holiday, it’s no surprise that your employees are less than focused on work.
+Between decoration, shopping and many more distracting elements of holidays, it’s no surprise that your employees are less than focused on work.

 What’s an Employer to Do?

-However, these methods will help maintain high productivity during holiday period, but do keep in mind that realistically you will experience some drop in worker output.
-And if this happens, grab a few holiday cookies, take a sip of your favorite beverage, smile and exclaim, “Tis the Season to be jolly.”
+However, these methods will help maintain high productivity during the holiday period but do keep in mind that realistically you will experience some drop in worker output.
+And if this happens, grab a few holiday cookies, take a sip of your favourite beverage, smile and exclaim, “Tis the Season to be jolly.”